 The technical guidelines also cover HCB as an industrial chemical as the wastes generated are broadly similar to wastes consisting of, containing or contaminated with HCB as a pesticide.
 ESM for this substance as an industrial chemical is consequently similar to its ESM as a pesticide.

-Unintentionally produced HCB and pentachlorobenzene are not covered by these technical guidelines.
-They are covered in the technical guidelines on the environmentally sound management of wastes containing or contaminated with unintentionally produced PCDDs, PCDFs, HCB, PCBs or PeCBs (Unintentional POPs technical guidelines) (UNEP, 2015).
+Unintentionally produced HCB and PeCB are not covered by these technical guidelines.
+They are covered in the technical guidelines on the environmentally sound management of wastes containing or contaminated with unintentionally produced PCDDs, PCDFs, HCB, PCBs or PeCBs (Unintentional POPs technical guidelines) (UNEP, […]).
 PFOS used for other purposes than as pesticides is similarly not covered by the present guidelines and is covered instead by the technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride (PFOSF) (PFOS technical guidelines) (UNEP, 2015a).
+HCBD used as an industrial chemical is not covered by the present guidelines and is covered instead by the technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with hexachlorobutadiene (UNEP, […]).
+PCP and its salts and esters used for other purposes than as pesticides are not covered by the present guidelines and are covered instead by the technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with pentachlorophenol and its salts and esters (UNEP, XX).

-The present document should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants (hereinafter referred to as “general technical guidelines”) (UNEP, 2015b).
-The general technical guidelines are intended to serve as an “umbrella” guide for the ESM of wastes consisting of, containing or contaminated with POPs and provide more detailed information on the nature and incidence of wastes consisting of, containing or contaminated with pesticide POPs for purposes of their identification and management.
+The present document should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants (hereinafter referred to as “general technical guidelines”) (UNEP, […]).
+The general technical guidelines are intended to serve as an umbrella guide for the ESM of wastes consisting of, containing or contaminated with persistent organic pollutants (POPs).

 See annex I for a detailed list of trade names and synonyms and section D of chapter IV below for considerations regarding precautions to be taken when using trade names in inventory exercises.